Common pitfalls to avoid when hiring a development team

 Many factors can dictate the hiring process, so when you finally choose the right candidate, you need to make sure your business has reached the correct decision.

 There are many obstacles you’ll need to overcome to hire a dedicated developer that is right for your business and programming team, and when beginning the recruitment process, you should be aware of issues that can arise.
-So if you’re looking to add new developers to your roster, or start a new team from the ground up, Pearson Frank has selected some of the most common hiring mistakes and how to avoid them.
+So if you’re looking to add new developers to your roster, or start a new team from the ground up, FRG Technology Consulting has selected some of the most common hiring mistakes and how to avoid them.

 Failure to create a hard-hitting job advert